House Democrats send letter to Biden criticizing Netanyahu's military strategy

 The letter followed a meeting between Israel's ambassador to the United States and Congressional Democrats during which the ambassador, Michael Herzog, was perceived as dismissive of lawmakers' concerns, according to a source familiar with the meeting.

-It also comes as a growing number of Democratic senators are also voicing concern and highlighting that countries that receive American aid are required to abide by U.S. and international law.
-On Sunday, Sen. Chris Coons of Delaware, who is on the Senate Foreign Relations committee, agreed with the White House on "Face the Nation" that U.S. foreign aid assistance should not have additional restrictions, but he said that Netanyahu has been an "exceptionally difficult partner."
+It also comes as a growing number of Democratic senators are also voicing concern and seeking to add more restrictions on countries who receive U.S. aid.
+On Sunday, Sen. Chris Coons of Delaware, who is on the Senate Foreign Relations committee, said on "Face the Nation" that U.S. assistance to Israel already comes with requirements, but added that Netanyahu has been an "exceptionally difficult partner."

 for more features.